The Kettle Stone Situation

 Alright, so - here's the scoop:

-I was having just fine tea and enjoying sampling through some higher end trades that occurred recently (article on that below - coming soon).
+I was having just fine tea and enjoying sampling through some higher end trades that occurred recently.
 I was using Empirical Water, Glacial recipe at standard concentration as I had been for the last several months.
 Everything was fine, til it wasn't.
 This is the culmination of not quite 3 days from that point.

 Retracing the steps: